-Very quickly, Gupta's Plan B, funded by his customers' deposits, signed up 110 travel agents in Bangalore and another 70 in Chennai, and was booking 200 tickets per day.28 Do the mathematics: 180 travel agents at \$5,000 each-nearly \$1 million!
-It was customer funding on a substantial scale, and raised in less than two
+Very quickly, Gupta's Plan B, funded by his customers' deposits, signed up 110 travel agents in Bangalore and another 70 in Chennai, and was booking 200 tickets per day.
+Do the mathematics: 180 travel agents at \$5,000 each-nearly \$1 million!
+It was customer funding on a substantial scale, and raised in less than two months, too!
+Progress was sufficient to convince Ashwini Kakkar, angel investor and former India CEO for global travel giant Thomas Cook, to take a small stake.
+More important than his modest cash investment, however, were Kakkar's industry knowledge and connections.

 By June 2007, Via had enrolled more than 3,000 agents in 290 Indian cities and was issuing 5,000 tickets per day.
 Flightraja was the largest travel network in India, with over 3,000 registered agents in 290 cities.
 Thanks in part to Kakkar's connections, and to the value the travel agents saw in Gupta's proposition, word had gotten around the Indian travel agent community that signing up with Flightraja was a good way to go.
-The company's progress and potential convinced venture capital investor NEA IndoUS Ventures to come on board that June, with a \$5 million Series A investment to enable the company, renamed Via at that time, to expand into hotel, rail, and bus bookings.32 "But they really didn't need our money," NEA's Managing Director Vani Kola recalled two years later, "and it's nearly all still in the bank!"33 Why?
+The company's progress and potential convinced venture capital investor NEA IndoUS Ventures to come on board that June, with a \$5 million Series A investment to enable the company, renamed Via at that time, to expand into hotel, rail, and bus bookings.
+"But they really didn't need our money," NEA's Managing Director Vani Kola recalled two years later, "and it's nearly all still in the bank!"
+Why?
 Its two key sources of customer funding, the rolling pay-in-advance deposits from the travel agents and Via's margins on the tickets it sold (yes, Via was a matchmaker, too!), were largely sufficient to fund its rapid growth.